Graduates of the MSN/MBA program will:

 - Completed application to graduate, to be filed with the Records and Advisement office a minimum of two months prior to expected graduation date.

-- Complete all coursework with a minimum grade-point-average of 3.00, including no more than two classes with a grade below B-.
+- Complete all coursework with a minimum grade-point-average of 3.00, including no more than one class with a grade below B-.
 Classes with a grade of C- or below will not be counted for credit toward the master’s degree.